-I, A.B..... aware of the high calling I assume as President /Acting President of Fiji, swear/solemnly affirm that I will be faithful and bear true allegiance to the Republic of Fiji, and will obey, observe, uphold and maintain the Constitution and all other law of the Republic, and I solemnly and sincerely promise that I will devote myself to the well-being of Fiji and all of its people, protect and promote their rights, and well and truly serve the Republic of Fiji in the office of President.
+I, A.B...... aware of the high calling I assume as President /Acting President of Fiji, swear/solemnly affirm that I will be faithful and bear true allegiance to the Republic of Fiji, and will obey, observe, uphold and maintain the Constitution and all other law of the Republic, and I solemnly and sincerely promise that I will devote myself to the well-being of Fiji and all of its people, protect and promote their rights, and well and truly serve the Republic of Fiji in the office of President.
+(In the case of an Oath) So help me, God!

-OATH OF AFFIRMATION FOR CABINET MEMBERS
+OATH OR AFFIRMATION FOR CABINET MEMBERS

-I, A.B..... being appointed Prime Minister/Minister, swear/solemnly affirm that I will be faithful and bear true allegiance to the Republic of Fiji, and that I will obey, observe, uphold and maintain the Constitution and all other law of the Republic; and I solemnly and sincerely promise to hold my office with honour, dignity and integrity, to be a true and faithful counsellor, not to divulge any secret matter entrusted to me, and to perform the functions of my office conscientiously and to the best of my ability.
+I, A.B...... being appointed Prime Minister/Minister, swear/solemnly affirm that I will be faithful and bear true allegiance to the Republic of Fiji, and that I will obey, observe, uphold and maintain the Constitution and all other law of the Republic; and I solemnly and sincerely promise to hold my office with honour, dignity and integrity, to be a true and faithful counsellor, not to divulge any secret matter entrusted to me, and to perform the functions of my office conscientiously and to the best of my ability.
 (In the case of an Oath) So help me, God!